 Karl’s career in finance began as an 18-year-old cashier with Yorkshire Bank in 1995.
 He quickly moved through the roles and he took up a management role within Premium Banking, making Karl the youngest within the bank.

 In 2005, Karl left to join RBS as a Private Banking Manager, his first regulated role as a Financial Adviser.
 However, when Karl’s father became seriously ill, he left to take over the family firm, Active Financial Services.

 Karl joined Active in 2007 with a vision to develop the firm into one that was capable of challenging the services offered by the big banks, whilst sticking firmly to the firm’s local, ethical and traditional values.
 Since then Active has tripled in size in every area during what have been very difficult economic times.

-Emily is Marketing and Business Development Manager for Wynyard-based Evolution LLP, business and tax advisors, while she is also director of Tees Valley Business Club, a not-for-profit organisation.
+Emily is Marketing and Business Development Manager for Wynyard-based Communicate Technology plc, IT, Cyber Security and Telecoms business, while she is also director of Tees Valley Business Club, a not-for-profit organisation.

 Born in Middlesbrough, Emily has studied and worked in Teesside her entire and describes herself as passionate about the communities, people and businesses across the area.